 GLYN MORRIS, DIRECTOR

 Inasmuch as with this year Mrs. Morris and I complete ten years of service at Pine Mountain, it seems appropriate to add to the formal report to the Board of Trustees for 1940-41 an informal and general review of the work at Pine Mountain through the past ten years, even though there are some real difficulties in presenting a report that will be inclusive but brief.
 Many things of importance will naturally be omitted for the sake of brevity and it is difficult to choose what should be included and what left out.
 Everything that has taken place within the past ten years, provided it is related to Pine Mountain, is important, for Pine Mountain is the sum of all these things and one event affects another.
-As we write this report we do constantly have in mind the work that has been done which is not mentioned here, the gifts that have been made–in short, the entire play of events that centers in this valley but spreads out to touch many people near and far.
+As we write this report we do constantly have in mind the work that has been done which is not mentioned here, the gifts that have been made — in short, the entire play of events that centers in this valley but spreads out to touch many people near and far.

 There is some temptation to make the report purely autobiographical and at the outset I must ask your Indulgence if this record should seem overly personal and intimate.
-The autobiographical tempts me and I often wish that I had been inclined to keep a diary because, although Pine Mountain may he quite out In the country where, according to most urban dwellers, life must be terribly dull, it is by no means so, nor have we ever felt the absence of excitement.
+The autobiographical tempts me and I often wish that I had been inclined to keep a diary because, although Pine Mountain may be quite out In the country where, according to most urban dwellers, life must be terribly dull, it is by no means so, nor have we ever felt the absence of excitement.
 I have

-been lightly tempted to join the corps of writers of personal memoirs regarding life in the country by adding an account of ten years in a little valley quite off the beaten path, • This account would include a variety of experiences, such as fighting forest fires with the entire School, boys and girls, on the fire line; Intimate acquaintance with tragedy, both in the school and out; seeing the campus flooded twice; coping with drought; assisting at major operations; preaching at local funerals; baptizing babies; running a tractor at night on the farm; seeing two of our buildings burn to the ground while we stood helplessly by; and to these are added the numerous problems, routine and otherwise, in caring for 120 high school children In a community which must make its own electricity, mine its own coal, provide its own recreation and much of its mental stimulation, as well as do many of the things which in urban life are performed by specialists.
+been lightly tempted to join the corps of writers of personal memoirs regarding life in the country by adding an account of ten years in a little valley quite off the beaten path.• This account would include a variety of experiences, such as fighting forest fires with the entire School, boys and girls, on the fire line; Intimate acquaintance with tragedy, both in the School and out; seeing the campus flooded twice; coping with drought; assisting at major operations; preaching at local funerals; baptizing babies; running a tractor at night on the farm; seeing two of our buildings burn to the ground while we stood helplessly by; and to these are added the numerous problems, routine and otherwise, in caring for 120 high school children In a community which must make its own electricity, mine its own coal, provide its own recreation and much of its mental stimulation, as well as do many of the things which in urban life are performed by specialists.
 And all of this takes place in a nationally known county making its own difficult adjustments.
 Even as I write this I learn that four men were killed and five wounded in a labor dispute.
-I wonder sometimes that the responsibility of Pine Mountain should have been delegated to a twenty-six year old “boy” without any administrative experience, with no rural understanding to speak of, coming directly from a liberal theological seminary in the most urban center of America; especially as in 1931 every person from New York was looked upon with
+I wonder sometimes that the responsibility of Pine Mountain should have been delegated to a twenty-six-year-old “boy” without any administrative experience, with no rural understanding to speak of, coming directly from a liberal theological seminary in the most urban center of America; especially as in 1931 every person from New York was looked upon with

 considerable suspicion by the local authorities.
 Some of you know of my indiscretions and the difficulties which grew out of these because of unfamiliarity with local conditions.
 Had it not been for a goodly amount of patience on the part of the Board as I learned the hard way, I should not have been able to carry on.
 Through all our problems the Board of Trustees have been most sympathetic and helpful and, as time increases, my understanding of the gaps between my own and the Board’s knowledge of the situation, especially during my first year here, compels me to grow in appreciation of their confidence in me.
-Miss Pettit and Mr, Martin especially, I know, carried my problems quite close to their hearts and of their wisdom gave much.
+Miss [Katherine] Pettit and Mr. [Darwin D.] Martin especially, I know, carried my problems quite close to their hearts and of their wisdom gave much.

-As time makes us more sensitive to the problems of the area and deepens our understanding of the extent of the work already done before 1931, we grow in our appreciation of the founders of the School, particularly of Miss Pettit and Mrs. Zande.
+As time makes us more sensitive to the problems of the area and deepens our understanding of the extent of the work already done before 1931, we grow in our appreciation of the founders of the School, particularly of Miss Pettit and Mrs. [Ethel de Long] Zande.
 Surely Pine Mountain could not have continued without the strong foundation already laid both within the School itself and in the hearts of its many friends outside.